Exact Rotating Wave Approximation: Introduction

 Coherent driving of quantum systems plays a central role in many areas of physics and chemistry \cite{grifoni98}.
 The specific task with arguably the highest demands on the accuracy of the desired operations carried out by such driving is the manipulation of two-level systems, or qubits, that form the basic elements of a quantum computer \cite{nielsen10, zagoskin11}.

-Perhaps the simplest abstraction of the interaction between light and matter is formalized by the semiclassical Rabi model \cite{rabi37}, which can be used to describe a qubit being driven by a classical, circularly polarized electromagnetic wave, or drive.
-We study the related, yet much richer problem of a qubit subject to a \emph{linearly} polarized drive, which has been considered in Ref.~\cite{bloch40} by Bloch and Siegert.
+Perhaps the simplest abstraction of the interaction between light and matter is formalized by the semiclassical Rabi model \cite{rabi37}, which can be used to describe a qubit interacting with a classical, circularly polarized drive.
+We study the related and, from a theoretical point of view, significantly richer problem of a qubit subject to a \emph{linearly} polarized drive, which has been considered early on by Bloch and Siegert \cite{bloch40}.
 Denoting the qubit and drive frequencies by $\omega_0$ and $\omega$, respectively, the system Hamiltonian in the laboratory frame reads ($\hbar = 1$)

-where $H_1(t)$ is the time-dependent envelope of the applied drive.
-We denote the Pauli matrices by $\sigma_i$ with $i = x$, $y$ and $z$, and assume that the drive has a constant phase-offset $\phi$.
-Later in our study we will work in a suitable frame of reference that rotates around the $z$-axis with the frequency $\omega$ of the applied field.
+where $H_1(t)$ is the time-dependent amplitude function, or envelope, of the applied drive.
+We denote the Pauli matrices by $\sigma_i$ with $i = x$, $y$ and $z$, and assume that the drive has a constant phase offset, $\phi$.
+In our study we work in a suitable frame of reference, which rotates around the $z$ axis with the frequency $\omega$ of the applied field.

-The minimal time required to effectively manipulate a qubit state by such driving is inversely proportional to the drive strength $H_1$.
+The minimal time required to effectively manipulate the state of a qubit by such driving is inversely proportional to the drive strength $H_1(t)$.
 One thus needs a strong drive for fast pulses, which are often desired because they allow a large number of operations to be carried out within the coherence time of the qubit.
-The ratio of the amplitude $H_1$ and the qubit resonance frequency $\omega$ can be used to distinguish between different parameter regimes.
-The regime that is probably best understood is that where the drive strength is very small compared to the drive frequency, $H_1/\omega \ll 1$.
-In this case, resonant driving ($\omega = \omega_0$) results in Rabi oscillations of frequency proportional to $H_1$.
-In the present study, we are concerned with the regime in which $H_1 \lesssim \omega$, and place special interest in the consequences of a time-varying field strength $H_1 = H_1(t)$ on the qubit's time evolution.
+The ratio of the amplitude $H_1(t)$ and the qubit resonance frequency $\omega$ can be used to distinguish between different parameter regimes.
+The regime perhaps best understood is that for which the drive amplitude is both constant in time and small compared to the drive frequency, $H_1/\omega \ll 1$, also known as the weak coupling regime.
+In this case, resonant driving ($\omega = \omega_0$) results in Rabi oscillations with frequency proportional to $H_1$.
+In the present study, we are concerned with the strong coupling regime in which $H_1/\omega \lesssim 1$, and place special interest in the consequences on the qubit's time evolution due to a time-varying field strength $H_1 = H_1(t)$.

+The use of shaped pulses is common for the manipulation of quantum systems through coherent driving.
+It has a long history in nuclear magnetic resonance \cite{mcdonald91, freeman91}, in which implementations of non-square envelope functions have already been reported in the late 1970s \cite{sutherland78}.
+In quantum information processing, searching for suitable pulse shapes for quantum gates (including single-qubit rotations) falls under the topic of optimal control theory \cite{glaser15}.
+Such a search may be streamlined by the ability to predict the driven qubit's time evolution using a high-precision approximation that is easy to integrate numerically.
+Our work provides such an approximation for weak to strong driving as defined above.